(This post was edited on 02/26/2022)

+When do grandparents have rights to raise their own grandchild?
 Grandparents do have rights.
-If the biological parent of their grandchild wants to designate them to care for the child as opposed to the State or CPS or DHS adopting them out or placing them into foster care, it is certain that they have the right to have the child as designated by the fit parent.
+If the biological parent of their grandchild wants to designate a grandparent to care for the grandchild as opposed to the State or CPS or DHS placing them into foster care.
+It is certain that the grandparent has the right to have the child as designated by the fit parent.

 Does the grandparent have to prove their fitness?